Tittoh/top-github-stars/README.md

   then
   `cd top-github-stars`

+3. Run `firebase init` in the project's root directory and follow the prompts to enable `firestore` support.

-3. In the root directory of the app, create a `.env` file to hold your github access token and other sensitive data.
+4. In the root directory of the app, create a `.env` file to hold your github access token and the configuration for firestore.
   ```
   REACT_APP_GITHUB_KEY = <your-github-key>
   ```

-4. Install dependencies with `yarn install`
+5. Install dependencies with `yarn install`

 ## Available Scripts